IndraniDey1/spring-boot-s2i-app/README-how-to-create-secrets.md

 ## how to create secrets
 For this application create secrets for the mysql username and password.

-- create a file named spring-boot-s2i-app.sec
+- create a file named spring-boot-s2i-app.sec and set the following two properties in it.
   - spring.datasource.username=root
   - spring.datasource.password=
 - create secrets using the .sec file